parsiya/semgrep-rs/README.md

     print!("{}", rule.get_id().unwrap());
 }

-// you can serialize a rule file back to YAML. let yaml_string: String = rule_file.to_string().unwrap();
+// you can serialize them back to YAML. let yaml_string: String = rule_file.to_string().unwrap();

 // generally rule files only have one rule in them, if you have a GenericRuleFile